turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-policy-pack/index.md

 <p><img alt="aws-locate-policy-pack-manage" src="/images/docs/guardrails/getting-started/getting-started-aws/enable-policy-pack/navigate-1.png"/></p>

-Click on the **Accounts** sub-tab from the homepage and then select the testing account you onboarded earlier from the list.
+Click on the **Accounts** sub-tab from the homepage and then select the AWS account you are using for testing from the list.

 <p><img alt="aws-locate-policy-pack-manage" src="/images/docs/guardrails/getting-started/getting-started-aws/enable-policy-pack/navigate-2.png"/></p>